ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 When the end user is directed to enter a short code through the ["user_code"](#response-interact-usercode) mode, the client instance communicates the user code to the end user and directs the end user to enter that code at an associated URI.
+The client instance MAY
+format the user code in such a way as to facilitate memorability and transfer of the code, so long as this formatting does not alter the value as accepted at the user code URI.
+For example, a client instance receiving the user code "A1BC3DFF" could choose to display this to the user as "A1BC 3DFF", breaking up the long string into two shorter strings.
+In this example, the space in between the two parts would be removed upon its entry into the user code URI.

 This mode is designed to be used when the client instance is not able to communicate or facilitate launching an arbitrary URI.
 The associated URI could be statically configured with the client instance or in the client software's documentation.
 As a consequence, these URIs SHOULD be short.